AdditionalMy father's family:

 Entered in order to marriage James Blain in Dalhapoch and Marey McKibbon and both in this parish |

 It seems likely that William born 1790, along with John born 1786 and James born 1783, was son of James Blain and Marey McKibbon, in Dalhabboch.
 From the name of their eldest son, James Blain of Dalhabboch may have in turn been the son of another James.
-(There is a tantalising marriage of a James Blain and Margaret McFredrick on 25 August 1755, he 'in this parish' i.e. Inch and she in Portpatrick, but no farm places mentioned and no records of children found; alternatively, another descendant of the James of Dalhabboch has suggested that James may be from a family in Barr in Ayrshire.)
+(There is a tantalising marriage of a James Blain and Margaret McFredrick on 25 August 1755, he 'in this parish' i.e. Inch and she in Portpatrick, but no farm places mentioned and no records of children found; alternatively, another descendant of the James of Dalhabboch has suggested that James may be from a family in Barr in Ayrshire.
+But see the Kirk of Inch bell subscription section below.)
 There is space for a generation between Patrick Blain in Dalhabboch in the 1730s and James Blain in the 1780s, so that one would look for a marriage in the 1750s.

 Records of farm horses and tax payable in the late 18th century have recently been made available through the Scotland's Places website at http://www.scotlandsplaces.gov.uk/.
 These show the numbers of farm horses and tax payable on them - the horse tax being apparently a new way for the government to raise money.

-In Inch parish, I searched for Blain, Beggs and various other names.
-There are two Blains listed.
-'Polleron', i.e. Pulryan, the farm next to Dalhaboch, has two horses, one taxable and one not, listed in the name of a 'Mrs Blain'.
+In the Horse Tax records for Inch parish, there are two Blains listed.
+'Polleron', i.e. Pularyan, the farm next to Dalhaboch, has two horses, one taxable and one not, listed in the name of a 'Mrs Blain'.
 A Jas.
 Blain is in Doss, with two taxable horses.
+He is likely to be the James who married Janet McBryd in 1777.

 In the 1851 census only one large household is noted, that of Agnes Scobae born in Ayrshire, her son Andrew Rowan described as farmer of 800 acres, 30 arable, and various other family members and labourers.

 I think that the 'other' James Blain, of Doss farm, was possibly related, maybe a cousin or an uncle.
-It's quite likely that the James Blain of Dalhabboch in the 1780s and 90s was descended from or related to Patrick Blain of the 1730s, in that it's more likely than not that the partial tenancy stayed within that family; but James might be a grandson or a nephew of Patrick.
+It's quite likely that the James Blain of Dalhabboch in the 1780s and 90s was descended from or related to Patrick Blain of the 1730s, in that it's more likely than not that the partial tenancy stayed within that family; he is probably a grandson or a nephew of Patrick, and son of the James Blain who is in the Inch Kirk bell subscription list.
 I think that the Blains in Inch were likely to all be related, cousins or more distantly, and quite possibly had connections also to the Blains in Barr and Barrhill in Ayrshire and the Blains in New Luce and elsewhere in Wigtownshire.

 In any case, these Inch farms hold clues to the ancestry of William Blain, gardener or farm worker, his children including William and Robert, boilermakers in Greenock, and the later Blains of my family.